Community Action Networks

 General information follows, and more complete information can be found in the links above.

 Anyone who lives or owns property or a business in Ward 8 can be a member of our CAN.
 We elect an Executive Committee to help direct our yearly activities at our Annual General Meeting, usually held in February of every year.
 The City also provides us with a Liaison who assists with helping CANs work and collaborate with the City.
-Our Liaison is Barb McDougall-Murdoch.
+Our Liaison is Kelly Brooks.
 Our Ward Councillor, Al Sizer, also sits on our CAN.

 We establish subcommittees in order to run projects or activities, which report to the Executive, and which may have non-CAN volunteers or resources.
 These activities are usually funded through donations or fundraising.
 Because we are not registered, we do not qualify for many of the grants that are available, and usually work through a partner to apply for these types of grants.